Kendowin/coursera-test/README.md

-# coursera-test
+# Kendowin/Arodin/Sean
-This is a Coursera test repository for the Introduction to HTML5 course through John Hopkins University.
+This is the grand repository for all of my learning materials (well...most of them) to date.
+Please feel free to copy, steal, etc.!